As I have mentioned a couple of times now, I was recently invited to a press screening for the new film Ratatouille.

-Initially I was sceptical, but I decided I’d regret it if I didn’t at least try – and I love Pixar films, so I had to say yes.
+Initially, I was skeptical, but I decided I’d regret it if I didn’t at least try – and I love Pixar films, so I had to say yes.

 The screening was at a hotel in Soho, London, so I turned up with a friend from work and went in.
 Initial impressions were great.
 The hotel was very posh and there were also free drinks and nibbles going around.
-I was worried I was under dressed (jeans and a tshirt as normal) but slowly others turned up wearing similar clothes.
+I was worried that maybe my outfit (jeans and a t-shirt as usual) wasn’t appropriate, but slowly others turned up wearing similar clothes.

-When I found out the venue was a hotel I had images of us sitting in a meeting room with a projector and a white board watching a dodgy copy of the film with terrible audio.
-I couldn’t have been more wrong.
-Once everybody arrived we were herded into the screening room to find out that it was a full blown cinema, albeit a very small one.
+When I found out the venue was a hotel, images of us sitting in a meeting room with a projector and a whiteboard watching a pirated copy of the film with terrible audio crossed my mind.
+However, my assumptions couldn’t have been more wrong.
+Once everybody arrived, we were herded into the screening room to find out that it was an actual cinema, albeit a very small one.
 There must have been about 100 seats (roughly 6/7 rows with 15 seats in each).
-We were then told that we’d get to see the film in digital (not very common in the UK) and the trailers started (or should I say “trailer”).
+We were then told that we’d get to see the film in digital format (which is not very common in the UK), and the trailers started (or should I say “trailer”).

-There was only one trailer, and it was very much a teaser – it was for next years Pixar movie, WALL-E (trailer available on Apple.com and youtube).
-Trailer over and we got to watch the Pixar short Lifted (very amusing 🙂 ).
+There was only one trailer, and it served more as a teaser – it was for next year’s highly anticipated Pixar movie, WALL-E. After the trailer ended, we got to watch the Pixar short Lifted (which was very amusing 🙂 ).

-Then we got to watch the film itself…
+Then finally came time to watch Ratatouille itself…